Flower Power

 imageimage

-The rich soils of the Rhine support a wondrous number of seasonal crops; spinach, strawberries, asparagus, fruit trees and grains of all description.
-In the crisp cool morning air the chocolate flavoured soil gives off cinnamon vapours.
+The rich soils of the Rhine support a wondrous number of seasonal crops; spinach, strawberries, asparagus, fruit trees, and grains of all description.
+In the crisp cool morning air, the chocolate-flavoured soil gives off cinnamon vapors.
 I believe you could grow anything here.
-I remember hearing stories of the Australia Solider’s from the First World War coming home to their farms with new ideas learnt from there French farmer allies.
-Double digging the soil otherwise known as The French Intensive Method, which sounds like some exotic continental sexual practice, but is in effect a gardening technique.
+I remember hearing stories of the Australian soldiers from the First World War coming home to their farms with new ideas learned from their French farmer allies.
+Double-digging the soil otherwise known as The French Intensive Method, sounds like some exotic continental sexual practice, but is in effect a gardening technique.

 People in this part of the world really enjoy their gardening.
 I’m impressed by the thoughtfulness and symmetry that is obvious in the public displays on show.
 Planter boxes are everywhere.
-On light poles, bridge railings, windowsills, overflowing with red geraniums, pink pelargoniums, yellow daisies, white allysium, blue lobelias.
-Such magnificent colours and fragrance.
+On light poles, bridge railings, and windowsills, overflowing with red geraniums, pink pelargoniums, yellow daisies, white alyssum, and blue lobelias.
+Such magnificent colors and fragrances.

-We crossed back into Germany on a fairly rough surface in wet conditions as we cycled back along the Rhine.
+We crossed back into Germany on a fairly rough surface in wet conditions as we cycled further along the Rhine.
 At Bad Bellingen, where we opted out of the Naturalist Camping option, too bloody cold Bad Bellingen and its no relation to the good old Bellingen in New South Wales, camped under the biggest fruiting cheery tree I have ever seen.
-It certainly gave a little extra flavour to this mornings muesli.
+It certainly gave a little extra flavor to this morning’s muesli.

-More gravel pot holes and mud along a patched up path had us on to the outskirts of Basel around lunchtime.
-We set up camp right in the city, next to the 3 nations bridge (Germany, France and Switzerland).
+More gravel potholes and mud along a patched-up path had us on to the outskirts of Basel around lunchtime.
+Camping at the French Municipal camping ground on the edge of the city, next to the 3 Nations bridge (Germany, France, and Switzerland).

 Basel seems to have a museum for every conceivable area of human activity.
-I guess we might stay here for a couple of days a check a few of them out before cycling on down to Lucerne to meet our son.
+I guess we might stay here for a couple of days a check a few of them out before cycling on down to Lucerne to meet our son Gus.

 image